12-Year-Old Girl Shot And Killed While Visiting Cousins In West Garfield Park

 She’Nyah was shot in the neck, and a 36-year-old relative was shot in the leg.
 She’Nyah was pronounced dead at Stroger Hospital.
 The other victim’s condition was stabilized at Stroger.

-A woman who apparently passed out at the scene was placed on a stretcher at the scene, but it was not immediately clear if she went to the hospital.
+A woman who apparently passed out at the scene was placed on a stretcher, but it was not immediately clear if she went to the hospital.

-She’Nyah was staying with a cousin in Chicago while visiting from Covert, Michigan, for a relative’s graduation.
+She’Nyah was staying with a cousin in Chicago while visiting from Covert, Mich., for a relative’s graduation.

 “They had just celebrated a graudation party, and some of the family members were returning when the individual discharged that weapon at them.
 I mean, for what reason?
 Then you take a child’s life?” crisis responder Andrew Holmes said.